 Our corporate culture is founded on treating customers fairly.
-The Bank has incorporated a "Customer Protection Framework."
+We have incorporated a "Customer Protection Framework."
 Our main goal is to always prioritize the demands of the customer while creating, marketing, and managing our business.
 We maintain fairness in all our interactions with customers, communicate effectively, promote a culture of service, and develop a productive method for handling grievances.
 We also focus on the financial decisions that customers make through our consumer education and financial literacy initiatives.

-In contrast to call centers that only handle phone calls, the JS Bank Voice, Chat and SMS (VCS) Team facilitates customer interactions across a variety of channels, such as phone calls, emails, chat over SMS and WhatsApp, online forms, and the growing use of social media interactions.
-The JS Bank VCS team is made up of qualified experts who provide a wealth of knowledge and complaint responses around-the-clock.
+In contrast to call centers that only handle phone calls, our Voice, Chat and SMS (VCS) Team facilitates customer interactions across a variety of channels, such as phone calls, emails, chat over SMS and WhatsApp, online forms, and the growing use of social media interactions.
+Our VCS team is made up of qualified experts who provide a wealth of knowledge and complaint responses around-the-clock.
 The customers are further assisted by important supporting technologies including interactive voice response, automatic call distribution, and computer telephony integration.